 Kalamazoo, MI 49008

 Karen Horneffer-Ginter, PhD, received her undergraduate degree from the University of Michigan and her MA and PhD from the University of Illinois in Clinical and Community Psychology.
 She completed her clinical psychology internship at the University of Massachusetts and more recently received a graduate certificate in International Relations from the Harvard Extension School.
 She has served as an Associate Professor and Program Director for WMUs Integrative Holistic Health and Wellness Program, and is also the co-founder of the Center for Psychotherapy and Wellness in Kalamazoo.
-Dr. Horneffer-Ginter has joined the WMed faculty as the Assistant Dean for Wellness and an Associate Professor in Medical Ethics, Humanities, and Law.
+Dr. Horneffer-Ginter serves as the Associate Dean for Culture and Wellness.

 Education and Training

 - Postgraduate Certificate 2021, Executive Leadership, Cornell University